 Yes.
 A kitchen is included in the fit-out plans.
 Its exact location on the ground floor is still to be confirmed but there will definitely be a new kitchen.

 What happened to the community groups that used to use the building?

-The popular Wriggle & Rhyme group for Under-5s, that used to be provided in Carnegie library, is now taking place every Wednesday morning in St Saviour’s Church, just over the road.
-The Carnegie Library Reading group, which meets every first Monday of the month, will also be hosted in St Saviour’s and supported by Lambeth Library Service.
-Talks are ongoing to facilitate other community groups that previously used the Carnegie building in a similar way, such as the Carnegie Chess Club.
-The cost of hiring St Saviour’s is being met by Lambeth council.
+The popular Wriggle & Rhyme group for Under-5s, that used to be provided in Carnegie library and was temporarily taking place every Wednesday morning in St Saviour’s Church, will return to be hosted in the library.
+The Carnegie Library Reading group, which meets every first Monday of the month, and was also hosted in St Saviour’s, will also return to the library.
+Other groups are welcome to use the library space now it is open and The Carnegie Community Trust are eager to speak to groups who wish to use the space on a regular basis, once the asset transfer has been completed.

 What happened to the small businesses who used the building?